MaelDieudonne/MLOps/README.md

   - For the dashboard

 ### With Docker (for enjoyment)
-A `docker-compose.yml` is provided which runs the tracker, the database and the dashboard as distinct services.
+A `docker-compose.yml` is provided which runs the tracker, the dashboard, the API, and the database as distinct services.
 The secrets must be set as environment variables, including parameters for the backup on S3 which can be retrieved [here](https://datalab.sspcloud.fr/account/storage).
 Then with some luck, everything should run...

 ### Manage movies
 They can be added or removed from the terminal with `poetry run python -m src.manage_movies --add '<movie_id_1>' '<movie_id_2>' --remove '<movie_id_3>'` (where `<movie_id>` must be retrieved manually from IMDb, e.g., `tt0033467` for [Citizen Kane](https://www.imdb.com/title/tt0033467/?ref_=fn_all_ttl_1)).